 If you’re looking to spruce up your bathroom suite, then the chances are a new toilet will be a main feature.
+It’s estimated that your toilet will flush 140,000 times in your lifetime, so it’s an area that is worth some thought.
 If you feel a bit panicked – don’t worry!
 It’s not as daunting as you think.
 Our handy buying guide will walk you through the process.
 Here's a quick checklist for the topics you need to consider:

 With contemporary toilets you will find that the designs will be more angular in shape, with hidden flushes and pipework that fits into a more minimalist styling.
 This is to fit in with modern bathroom fixtures such as squared sink basins and sharper angled baths.

 Traditional toilets tend to favour a more curved bowl, where there is more emphasis on the shape of the cistern.
 You may have seen some styles replicating early toilet systems with a high cistern and pull-down lever.
 Traditional styles are often chosen for their timeless appeal as they are less likely to look dated in years to come.
 If you’re after more of a vintage themed bathroom, a traditional style could also be the choice for you.

 Wall-Mounted taps will deliver a minimalist feel in terms of design as it leaves the space around your basin looking less cluttered.
 As no pipework is visible, it’s perfect for a contemporary interior.
 These type of taps require a little more DIY know-how, to install (we always recommend a professional!) but the result can instantly transform your bathroom by turning your taps into a focal point.
 If they’ve taken your fancy, have a browse here.

 Close Coupled Toilets